 Explore the town of Cluny. one of the most important historic towns of the region.
 Cluny grew up around the Benedictine Abbey which was founded in 910AD.
 Enjoy looking around the ruins of the Abbey and the historic medieval properties that line the pretty streets.

 Rolling green hills

 Explore the rolling hills to the west of Cluny.
-This is an unspoilt and picturesque area with good views of the surrounding countryside as you pass through small hamlets and fields grazed by charolais cows.
-18km, +350m
+This is an unspoiled and picturesque area with good views of the surrounding countryside as you pass through small hamlets and fields grazed by Charolais cows.

 Walks from third base near Brancion